cmdcolin/oddgenes/README.md

 # oddgenes

-A list of really weird gene annotations
+A list of really weird gene annotations or things that break bioinformatics assumptions

 ## Gene structures